subendhu19/academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

 I am a fifth year graduate student in the College of Information and Computer Sciences, UMass Amherst.
 I work with Prof. Andrew McCallum in the Information Extraction and Synthesis (IESL) Lab.
-I focus on speech and conversational AI, specifically improving low resource language understanding in voice assistants.
-This work is done in collaboration with scientists at Amazon Alexa AI, where interned the past three summers.
+I focus on speech and conversational AI, specifically, improving low resource language understanding in voice assistants.
+This work is in collaboration with scientists at Amazon Alexa AI, where interned the past three summers.

 Prior to this, I worked with Prof. Hong Yu on safe and interpretable machine learning in healthcare.